fazelsamar/go-ecommerce/Readme.md

 ### Prerequisites
 - Docker
 - Docker Compose
+- Go

 Clone the repository:
 ```shell
 git clone https://github.com/fazelsamar/go-ecommerce.git
 ```

-To run this application you have two aptions:
+To run this application you have two options:

 1. First is to run it using docker-compose for production :